Monday, December 16, 2019

 Veronica's Death

-Veronica's death document was difficult to find because the Pastor misspelled her first name.
+Veronica's death document was difficult to find because the Pastor spelled her first name in an unusual way.
 Everything else lines up including her husband, death date, years lived and last name.
 For some reason the Pastor thought she was Vronegg instead of Veronica.
 The word Veronica is pretty easy to identify because only the initial letter V is large.
 In any case this is the correct document for her.

 1746 was an unusual year in terms of deaths in Ottenbach.
 It starts out with things like Apoplexy or cerebral hemorrhage but on July 31 a 6 year 2 month old child died of dysentery.
 From August to the end of the year 75 people died from Dysentery.
 It almost looked like Pastor Balthasar Zwingli was writing Dysentery for everyone.
 As you can see, Veronica who was just 37 years 8 months 6 days, fell prey to the disease.